 The Committee has been discussing issues related to small cetaceans since the mid-1970s (IWC, 1976).
-Despite the differences of views over competency (IWC, 1993a, p.31), the Commission has agreed that the Committee should continue to consider this item (IWC, 1995a).
+Despite the differences of views over competency (IWC, 1993), the Commission has agreed that the Committee should continue to consider this item (IWC, 1995c).

-14.1 Review status of ziphiid whales in the North Pacific and northern Indian Ocean
+14.1.
+Review status of ziphiids whales in the North Pacific and northern Indian Ocean

 The last worldwide assessment on the status of ziphiids was in 1988 (IWC, 1989).
-Last year the Committee reviewed the status of ziphiids in the North Atlantic and adjacent waters (IWC, 2012r, Annex L).
-At this meeting, the priority is to review the status of the ten beaked whale species in the North Pacific and northern Indian Ocean (see text table over page).
-Considerable information was submitted for the review and details can be found in Annex L (see table overleaf for agenda items).
+Last year the Committee reviewed the status of ziphiids in the North Atlantic and adjacent waters (IWC, 2012, Annex L).
+At this meeting, the priority is to review the status of the ten beaked whale species in the North Pacific and Northern Indian Ocean (Table 1).
+Considerable information was submitted for the review and details can be found Annex L (see Table 1 for agenda items).
 Only a general overview is given here.

-Ziphiids in the North Pacific and northern Indian Ocean.
+Ziphiids in the the North Pacific and Northern Indian Ocean

-Beaked whale species Distribution Item in Annex I Cuvier's Worldwide except polar waters 3.1 Blainville's Tropical and warm-temperate waters worldwide 3.5 Baird's Cold-temperate waters of the North Pacific Ocean 3.2 Hubbs' Cold-temperate waters of the North Pacific Ocean 3.4 Stejneger's Cold-temperate waters of the North Pacific Ocean 3.9 Pygmy Mainly in the Eastern Tropical Pacific (ETP) 3.8 Perrin's Poorly known - few California specimens 3.7 Ginkgo-toothed Poorly known - tropical and warm-temperate Indian and Pacific Oceans 3.6 Longman's Poorly known - tropical and warm-temperate Indian and Pacific Oceans 3.3 Deraniyagala's Poorly known - tropical and warm-temperate Indian and Pacific Oceans 3.10
+Name Distribution Item in Annex L Cuvier's (Ziphius cavirostris) worldwide except polar waters 3.1 Blainville's (Mesoplodon densirostris) tropical and warm-temperate waters worldwide 3.5 Baird's ( Berardius bairdii) cold-temperate waters of the North Pacific 3.2 Hubbs' (Mesoplodon carlhubbsi) cold-temperate waters of the North Pacific 3.4 Stejneger's (Mesoplodon stejnegeri) cold-temperate waters of the North Pacific 3.9 pygmy (Mesoplodon peruvianus) mainly in the Eastern Tropical Pacific (ETP) 3.8 Perrin's ( Mesoplodon perrini) Poorly known - few California specimens 3.7 Ginkgo-toothed ( Mesoplodon ginkgodens) Poorly known - tropical and warm-temperate Indian and Pacific 3.6 Longman's (Indopacetus pacificus) Poorly known - tropical and warm-temperate Indian and Pacific 3.3 Deraniyagala's (unidentified Mesoplodon taxon) Poorly known - tropical and warm-temperate Indian and Pacific 3.10

-SC/64/SM21 analysed passive archival acoustic data from across the North Pacific.
+SC/64/SM 21 analysed passive archival acoustic data from across the North Pacific.
 Species-specific frequency modulated (FM) echolocation pulses made by Baird's, Blainville's, Cuvier's, Longman's and Deraniyagala's beaked whales at Palmyra Atoll, have been recorded and described, with visual confirmation of species identity.
 The species-specific features appear to be consistent within all sequences labelled to signal type level, making possible the discrimination of species.
 It was agreed that Cross Seamount was a good site to identify ginkgo-toothed beaked whale call signatures.

 The Committee welcomes the report on the spatiotemporal distribution of species-specific acoustic echolocation signals of beaked whales in the North Pacific.
 Future research using visual sightings with biopsies in conjunction with acoustic recordings will be necessary to link several species and signal types.
 SC/64/SM11 provided estimates of abundance and trends for Baird's beaked whale, Cuvier's beaked whale and Mesoplodon spp. in the California Current from 1991-2008 using a Bayesian hierarchical modelling approach.
-The analysis indicated declining abundance for Cuvier's beaked whale (2.9% per year) and Mesoplodon spp.
+The analysis indicated declining abundance for Cuvier's (2.9% per year) and Mesoplodon spp.
 (7.0% per year) in the study area but no evidence of a trend for Baird's beaked whales.

 The Committee agrees that these results should be interpreted cautiously given the variability in ocean conditions in the region since the early 1990s.
 In the 1990s, both M. stejnegeri and M. carlhubbsi occurred as far south as San Diego, but since the late 1990s, previously rare warm-water ziphiids appear to have moved into the area which is thought to be near the northern end of their range.
 An analysis of the pattern of strandings of Ziphius along the US west coast might be informative for evaluating the apparent decline suggested in SC/64/SM11.